mozilla-mobile/mozilla-vpn-client/docs/rfcs/0002-session-id-sharing.md

 #### On application start

 When the main application is started, just like in the daemon, there may be some lingering data from a previous session in storage.
-Om the main application, the session_id is not directly managed, so there is no way to know if there is lingering data or not.
+On the main application, the session_id is not directly managed, so there is no way to know if there is lingering data or not.

 In this case, the main application will submit the `vpnsession` ping with reason `flush_init` on